A quick behind the scenes aside: I smiled ear-to-ear while writing this post.

 Keeping a Large Family Smiling

 Let’s start by talking numbers.
 Lynn and Ricks’ five adult kids range in age from 29 to 38.
 One adult kid is single, one has a serious boyfriend and three are married.

-Now for the peanuts: one couple has a two-year-old sweetheart and another couple has a 10-month-old darling – although the darling will be about 15 months (and likely walking) when they meet up for this year’s trip.
+Now for the peanuts: one couple has a two-year-old and another couple has a 10-month-old – although the baby will be about 15 months (and likely walking) when they meet up for this year’s trip.

-The entire family loves to hike and spend time out-of-doors.
-Lynn told me that two years ago, the family met at the Gulf Shore (in Alabama) and in Brooklyn last May to welcome their newest addition.
+The entire family loves to hike and spend time outdoors.
+Lynn told me that the family met once at the Gulf Shore (in Alabama) and another time in Brooklyn.

 Most of Lynn’s family lives in Texas, with one family in Atlanta and another in Brooklyn.
 Lynn said, “Our trips typically work out over a long weekend in the fall.
 The kids are all so busy.”